 ‘Brighton Festival has been at the forefront… an arts festival that makes connections with the real world’ The Times

-Brighton Festival is a popular annual event: It takes place in a variety of venues across Brighton & Hove each May.
+Brighton Festival is a popular annual event: It usually takes place in a variety of venues across Brighton & Hove each May.
 Join the celebration of music, theatre, dance, circus, art, film, literature, debate, outdoor and family events!

 Leading Arts Festival

 Established in 1967, the festival has become one of Europe’s leading arts festivals.
 It has an ambitious and daring programme which makes the most of the city’s distinctive cultural atmosphere.
 It draws on some of the most innovative artists and companies from the UK and across the world.

 Hopefully Brighton Festival will be able to run in 2021.
 It usually opens with the popular Children’s Parade, produced in partnership with a Brighton based community arts charity.

 ‘Brighton Fridge’ events usually run throughout May from the 1st to 31st.